 Build and maintain trust

 Trust is a big deal with remote teams.
 After all, you can’t see your teammates in front of you the whole time and you don’t exactly know when and how much they’re working.
 You need to trust them that they know how to divide their time to complete the job.
 When a teammate gives you an estimated time until completion you have to trust that this time doesn’t include four days of slacking and two days of actual work.
-One way to reduce any kind of doubt concerning people’s productivity is creating the habit of justifying the time spent for a certain finished result.
-Try doing daily/weekly stand-ups where teammates describe what they’ve been working on, what issues they encountered and what they plan to do next.
+One way to reduce any kind of doubt concerning people’s productivity is by creating the habit of justifying the time spent for a certain finished result.
+Try doing daily/weekly stand-ups where teammates describe what they’ve been working on.
+Also what issues they encountered and what they plan to do next.

 The best practice of building trust is to employ communication tools that involve a video connection.
-That way, teammates will take into account other means of communication such as gestures and facial expressions, which are much more important for building long-lasting, personal connections.
+That way, teammates will take into account other means of communication such as gestures and facial expressions.
+Which are much more important for building long-lasting, personal connections.

 The best way to go, when working with a remote team is to make efforts to include them in your organization.
 The remote teammates may not be a formal part of the company, but they need to feel like they’re part of a wider team with a common goal.
-Bring the whole team together once or twice a year, share office humor with them, encourage virtual friendships.
+Bring the whole team together once or twice a year, share office humour with them, encourage virtual friendships.
 Consider a remote team as an extended part of your company family and the results will be notable.